ahomu/es6-Kameita/README.md

 Initial setting is for browser, please following steps if you want to use in the Node module.

-1. Remove the comment escape in Gulpfile.js, to set for node setting.
+1. Remove the comment in Gulpfile.js, to set for node setting.
 2. `testem.node.json` rename to `testem.json`
-3. import your files from `../dist/cmj/*.js` in the test code.
+3. Add `import  * as assert from 'power-assert';` into test code.

 ## Using libraries